-Central Bank of India Car Loan Interest Rates are affordable and along with flexible repayment options, this product is highly desirable compared to car loans offered by other banks.
-It “Cent Vehicle” car loan scheme to suit the requirements of Self-employed individuals, Salaried employees, Independent Entrepreneurs, agriculturists, NRIs, Companies, firms etc. who have a stable source of income.
-Central Bank of India Car Loan Interest Rate 2017 can be either fixed or floating.
+Central Bank of India car loan?interest rates are affordable and have flexible repayment options, this product is highly desirable compared to car loans offered by other banks.
+The ‘Cent Vehicle’ car loan scheme is suitable to meet the requirements of self-employed individuals, salaried employees, independent entrepreneurs, agriculturists, NRIs, Companies, and firms who have a stable source of income.

 |Minimum & Maximum Car Loan Tenure||Minimum Tenure - 12 months Maximum Tenure - 84 Months (7 years)|

-How to Calculate Interest Rate on my Central Bank of India Car Loan
+How to Calculate Interest Rate on Central Bank of India Car Loan

 The formula for calculating the EMI on a car loan is -